publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396r–1.md

 [Pub.
 L. 101–508, title IV, § 4605(c)][/us/pl/101/508/s4605/c], Nov.
 5, 1990, [104 Stat.
 1388–169][/us/stat/104/1388-169], provided that:

->     “(1) The amendments made by subsection (a) \[amending this section\] apply to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after July 1, 1991, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.
+>     “(1) The amendments made by subsection (a) \[amending this section\] apply to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after July 1, 1991, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.

 >     “(2) The amendment made by subsection (b) \[amending this section\] shall be effective as if included in the enactment of section 9407(b) of the Omnibus Budget Reconciliation Act of 1986 \[[Pub.
 L. 99–509][/us/pl/99/509], enacting this section\].”